OpenSuSE Man Pages

 already exist, and return its value.
 If varName contains an open

-array element: the characters before the first open parenthesis are
+ray element: the characters before the first open parenthesis are the

-the index within the array.
-Otherwise varName refers to a scalar vari-
+index within the array.
+Otherwise varName refers to a scalar variable.

 If varName includes namespace qualifiers (in the array name if it

-include the names of any containing namespaces) but no procedure is
+clude the names of any containing namespaces) but no procedure is ac-

-active, varName refers to a namespace variable resolved according to
+tive, varName refers to a namespace variable resolved according to the

 If a procedure is active and varName is unqualified, then varName